 To be certain, the CBD you purchase should have a QR code on the label that takes you directly to the third-party testing of the product.
 This certificate will confirm that the amount of CBD claimed on the label is exactly the amount that is in the bottle.
 Reviewing the product’s COA should reveal no pesticides, microbes or metals in the product.
 This is essential because Hemp is a very absorbent plant.

 In fact, Hemp was actually used to help clean up the waste in the aftermath of the nuclear explosion at Chernobyl!
 It was discovered that the Hemp plant was an excellent choice for phyto-remediation, making the soil fit for habitat and agriculture again.
 However, this fact informs us of the necessity that the CBD you use personally is grown from only the purest Hemp.

 That’s why it’s very important to only use CBD that has been grown in a clean-air State such as Colorado.
 Colorado has very stringent organic farming regulations.
 The problem with getting CBD from an unknown origin, is the possibility that it was grown in a location with impurities in the air and soil (such as China).

 4 Types of CBD

 There are 4 types of CBD: Full Spectrum, Broad Spectrum, Distillate and Isolate.
-By far, the most effective CBD for medicinal purposes is full spectrum.
+By far, the most effective CBD is full spectrum.
 Yes, there is less than point three percent (.3%) THC in a full spectrum product.
 THC is the part of the plant that causes a psychoactive response.
 But when the amount of THC in your CBD bottle is lower than point three percent, it is not enough to get you high, but it is enough to activate the other healing cannabinoids in the plant.

 In other words, scientists have found that what makes the CBD effective is what’s known as the Entourage Effect.
 This is the effect of the whole plant that give it its full value.
 The sum of the entire plant is greater than any one of its parts.